ahsanali17/Rocket_Elevators_Foundation/README.md

 Week 9 - This week is mean't for us to implement additional functionality to our backoffice, create an interventions form that uses the Zendesk API to send out tickets and using Microsft Azure to deploy our Rest API so that we can test out our PUT & GET requests from postman.
 (The Rest API repo link is above)

+Week 10 - This week we used rspec to create tests on our informatin system.
+All files related to the test can be found in ./spec & ./lib; to test the streamer_spec.rb simply run a command in the terminal (make sure you're at the file directory in the terminal to run the 'rspec spec' command so if you git clone this repo into a file called rocket-foundation make sure you're inside that file then run the command.) after that you'll see all tests will run successfully.

 📌 Instructions to access to the admin panel:

 To login as Admin: